 Although we might not *quite* be ready for that first school day of the new year, it will be here before we know it.
 So while inside I am sorta, kind of dreading it #sorrynotsorry, I am napping prepping.
 Here are 5 ideas for ringing in the new year in the classroom.

-It’s the perfect time to reflect on 2020 and set some goals for 2023.
+It’s the perfect time to reflect on 2022 and set some goals for 2023.
 After playing musical shares, we complete this Fill and Fold activity.
-Do both at once with this freebie you can find here.
+Do both at once with this activity you can find here.

-This is perfect to print double sided to save paper, reflect and create resolutions all at once!
-Each question for last year corresponds with a question for this year (for example: a book you read in 2019, one you want to read in 2020).
+This is perfect to print double-sided to save paper, reflect and create resolutions all at once!
+Each question for last year corresponds with a question for this year (for example: a book you read in 2022, one you want to read in 2023).
 I plan to hang these up so both sides show or they can easily flip back and forth.

-Share about what students are excited about in 2020 with this easy to prep writing activity + bulletin board option.
+Have students what they are excited about in 2023 with this easy-to-prep writing activity + bulletin board option.
 While I talk about resolutions too, I like to build up the excitement for what is possible in the new year!
 I love hearing about what they are excited about in their lives PLUS this makes an adorable display that you could even do before winter break and then leave it up through January!